rust-lang/book/second-edition/src/ch10-00-generics.md

 # Generic Types, Traits, and Lifetimes

-Every programming language has tools for dealing effectively with duplication of concepts.
+Every programming language has tools for effectively handling the duplication of concepts.
 In Rust, one such tool is *generics*.
 Generics are abstract stand-ins for concrete types or other properties.
-When we’re writing code, we can express generics’ behavior or how they relate to other generics without knowing what will actually be in their place when compiling and running the code.
+When we’re writing code, we can express the behavior of generics or how they relate to other generics without knowing what will be in their place when compiling and running the code.

-Similar to the way a function takes parameters with unknown values to run the same code on multiple concrete values, functions can take parameters of some generic type instead of a concrete type like `i32` or `String`.
+Similar to the way a function takes parameters with unknown values to run the same code on multiple concrete values, functions can take parameters of some generic type instead of a concrete type, like `i32` or `String`.
 In fact, we’ve already used generics in Chapter 6 with `Option<T>`, Chapter 8 with `Vec<T>` and `HashMap<K, V>`, and Chapter 9 with `Result<T, E>`.
 In this chapter, you’ll explore how to define your own types, functions, and methods with generics!

 First, we’ll review how to extract a function to reduce code duplication.
-Then we’ll use the same technique to make a generic function out of two functions that only differ in the types of their parameters.
-We’ll go over how to use generic types in struct and enum definitions too.
+Next, we’ll use the same technique to make a generic function from two functions that only differ in the types of their parameters.
+We’ll also explain how to use generic types in struct and enum definitions.

-After that, you’ll learn how to use *traits* to define behavior in a generic way.
+Then you’ll learn how to use *traits* to define behavior in a generic way.
 You can then combine traits with generic types to constrain a generic type to only those types that have a particular behavior, as opposed to just any type.

-Finally, we’ll discuss *lifetimes*, a variety of generics that give the compiler information about how references are related to each other.
+Finally, we’ll discuss *lifetimes*, a variety of generics that give the compiler information about how references relate to each other.
 Lifetimes allow us to borrow values in many situations while still enabling the compiler to check that the references are valid.

 ## Removing Duplication by Extracting a Function

-Before diving into generics syntax, let’s first review how to remove duplication that doesn’t involve generic types by extracting a function.
-Then, we’ll apply this technique to extract a generic function!
+Before diving into generics syntax, let’s first look at how to remove duplication that doesn’t involve generic types by extracting a function.
+Then we’ll apply this technique to extract a generic function!
 In the same way that you recognize duplicated code to extract into a function, you’ll start to recognize duplicated code that can use generics.

-Consider a small program that finds the largest number in a list, as shown in Listing 10-1:
+Consider a short program that finds the largest number in a list, as shown in Listing 10-1:

 <span class="filename">Filename: src/main.rs</span>